RedisBloom/RedisBloom/docs/commands/tdigest.byrank.md

 <details open><summary><code>rank</code></summary>

-Rank, for which the value should be determined.
+Rank, for which the value should be retrieved.

 0 is the rank of the value of the smallest observation.